 Breaking Down Body Language

-Body language is the communication Opens in new window of personal feelings, emotions, attitudes, and thoughts through complex mixture of body movements, gestures, postures, and tone of voice, either consciously or involuntarily, more often subconsciously, and accompanied with spoken language, or in isolation.
+By definition, Body language is the communication Opens in new window of personal feelings, emotionsOpens in new window, attitudes, and thoughts through complex mixture of body movementsOpens in new window, gesturesOpens in new window, posturesOpens in new window, and tone of voice, either consciously or involuntarily, more often subconsciously, and accompanied with spoken language, or in isolation.

 In other words, body language is the way you unconsciously communicate your private thoughts and emotions through your body movements—the manner in which you fold your arms, cross your legs, sit, stand, walk, use your hips, eyes, and even in the subtle way you move your lips.
 Certain gestures like touching the nose, rubbing the eye, clearing the throat, pausing while speaking, even the clothes and scent you wear are all body language and they speak louder than words.

 It is part and parcel of everyday life.
-Therefore, it would be good to become conscious of our own body language as well as those of others.
+Therefore, it would be good to become conscious of your own body language as well as those of others around you.
 However, developing the skill to understand body language is not an overnight thing.
-It is similar to learning a foreign language as it requires time and effort to achieve mastery.
+It is similar to learning a foreign language as it requires time and constant practice to achieve mastery.

-How To Interprete Body Language
+How to Interprete Body Language